fastnsilver/cibox/base-vm/README.md

 #### Post Install Files (Software Provisioning)

 Since RHEL and CentOS come from the same codebase their configuration is nearly identical.
-The main difference is we don't register CentOS with RedHat Customer Portal and we don't subscribe to RHEL specific repositories.
+RHEL is an edition with commercial licensed support, and CentOS is an open-source, community supported edition.
+The main difference is that we don't register CentOS with RedHat Customer Portal and we don't subscribe to RHEL specific repositories.

-In `definitions.rb` the postinstall_files section specifies what scripts to run after the VM comes up.
+In `definitions.rb` the `:postinstall_files` section specifies what scripts to run after the VM comes up.
 This only happens during construction of the VM.

 The current base-box definitions perform the following software installation and system configurations: